CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

     $ singularity pull shub://singularityhub/ubuntu

-You can also rename the container by using the `--name` flag:
+You can rename the container using the `--name` flag:

 .. code-block:: bash

     $ singularity pull --name ubuntu_test.simg shub://singularityhub/ubuntu

-- Running a Singularity container from pre-built image

 After your image has finished downloading it should be in the present working directory, unless you specified to download it somewhere else.

 .. code-block:: bash